Peoria Marriott Pere Marquette: History

 The Peoria City Council approved the final agreement with developer Gary Matthews to close the hotel for an extensive renovation and expansion into a full-service, upscale Marriott hotel.
-The Hotel was closed December 2, 2011 to begin these renovations and reopened in June 2013.
+The hotel closed December 2, 2011 to begin these renovations and reopened in June 2013.

+A 2020 indictment alleged that Matthews and Monte J. Brannan on charges of money laundering and mail fraud, including using investor funds to enrich themselves from 2008 to 2018.
+The trial began in October 2023; both developers were jointly charged with five counts of mail fraud and 13 counts of money laundering.

+The hotel was renovated again in 2022.